Ang3loDF/dailify/test/goals.md

 BACK-END --------------------------------------------------------------------------------------

 # user
+- create route that respond "true" if the user is authenticated, "false" otherwise

 # error
 - change redirect in middleware
 - try add some error handling (send error state) in the routes that find news for ajax

 # news
-- change the routes that send the news.
-    - Create a routes news that only renders the news page, without news.
-    - create a routes that sends the xml od the news.
-Find the defoult user news if no preferences are passede, else find the definded news.
+- v when finding news, the route should also send the property of the news liked/notLiked, so that tha front end can know if to show the liked button or not

 # home